robthompson16/support-for-early-career-teachers/content/teach-first/year-1-how-can-you-support-all-pupils-to-succeed/summer-week-4-ect-theory.md

 {details}
 Video transcript.

 Adaptive teaching is on-the-spot, responsive adaptation of a lesson, or parts of a lesson, in response to students – maybe students who need more support, scaffolding or modelling.
 Without those things, without that extra support, the students would be unable to move on to the next step of the lesson.
 Maybe it could be because they haven’t grasped something fully or it could be that they are making too many errors for instance.
 A key message here would be don’t be a slave to a lesson plan!
 You may have to adapt or modify your lesson based on student needs.
-So, for example, a plan can't account for every eventuality in your lesson.
+So, for example, a plan can’t account for every eventuality in your lesson.

 How you adapt the lesson will obviously be linked to your assessment that will be taking place as the lesson progresses: for example, misunderstandings may be revealed through questioning, errors may need to be corrected before moving on through the lesson.
 This could be for all students, it could be for individual students.
 If we think of learning as a stepped process of progression, then it is clear why we have to adapt our teaching if that situation occurs.

-There are many assessment for learning strategies that I would use during a lesson to gauge pupil knowledge: for example, I often use question and response using mini whiteboards, they're a really effective tool, or you can use targeted questioning, where I would question a selection of students around the room to sample responses from around the class.
+There are many assessment for learning strategies that I would use during a lesson to gauge pupil knowledge: for example, I often use question and response using mini whiteboards, they’re a really effective tool, or you can use targeted questioning, where I would question a selection of students around the room to sample responses from around the class.

 So for instance, in a recent lesson, students were asked to work on mini whiteboards so I could assess the class; I wanted to assess the whole class and mini whiteboards allow me to do that.
 During the Q and A students were asked to use a variery of punctuation, practise that variety of punactuation accurately.
 The ultimate aim was I wanted them to do some descriptive writing where they would be using punctuation effectively, so I was building up towards that.

 Because I could see what students had written on the mini whiteboards, I was able to identify those students that needed a bit more support, further scaffolding in order to use semicolons, particularly, more effectively.
 I knew they would need further support during the activity in order to avoid misconceptions or errors becoming embedded in their writing.
 So I wanted to nip it in the bud, I suppose, if we look at it in that way.

-What I then did, once I'd spotted that there were some students who were making these errors, I brought the samll group to me, I had three students working around the desk with me, so I brought them to the front.
+What I then did, once I’d spotted that there were some students who were making these errors, I brought the samll group to me, I had three students working around the desk with me, so I brought them to the front.
 And the rest of the class wre able to move on to the descriptive writing task independently.

 It was really important for me to adapt the lesson for that group of students in order to support them to be successful in the next steps of the lesson.
 If I had ignored the errors, then they wouldn’t have been able to achieve the specific aim of the writing, to use a range of punctuation.
 Their journey through the lesson had to be modified on the spot, and that was based on the assessment evidence that I had collected during the lesson.

 Through that use of flexible grouping, the identified pupils were able to successfully achieve the aim of the writing task, something that would have been impossible for them if I hadn’t provided additional support and scaffolds and that additional bit of time with me.
-And that was based on their specific needs that I'd assessed, and the gaps in their knowledge of how to punctuate effectively.
+And that was based on their specific needs that I’d assessed, and the gaps in their knowledge of how to punctuate effectively.

 {/details}